Quick Take

 Another notable feature in their identification is their wrinkled body.
 Despite minimal brushing, cleaning inside the wrinkles daily is crucial, including drying completely afterward.
 Using a wipe with lanolin and aloe vera can make this task much easier.
 They’ll also need to have their nose washed, moisturizing it with petroleum jelly to prevent dryness.

-If you can’t brush your dog’s teeth every day, make sure not to brush less than three times a week.
+If you can’t brush your dog’s teeth every day, make sure to brush their teeth at least three times a week.

 Training